Xymist/blog-2018/content/post/deprecation.md

 a deprecation warning isn't a polite suggestion.
 It's a boiler that needs servicing, a rotting windowframe.
 You might still be functional, you might still be watertight and warm, and the new kitchen table all your guests can see and use is lovely - but you're storing up expensive trouble for the future.

+This is commonly referred to as 'technical debt'.
+Occasionally someone brings up the slightly more precise suggestion that it should be referred to as a 'technical unhedged call option'.
+While financial analogies are not perfect nor are comparisons to buildings and excessive feline collections, so we just have to make do with what we've got.

+There are many forms of debt, some worse than others.
+Some, like the mountains of poor code you write at 3am to get your startup off the ground, can be mostly helpful.
+Think of it like a mortgage - you're in debt, you will need to pay it down, but it gives you leverage you could otherwise never dream of.
+The same happens with big projects; you and your team will code quickly and as well as you can under the circumstances, and it might not be the best or most well organised code, but it does the job and people buy the product.
+As long as you don't forget to allocate the time to come back and refactor it later to pay it down, you'll be fine.

+Another kind of debt is the tests you don't write and the comments you leave out.
+This is more like credit card debt or payday loans than anything else.
+It grows daily as you work, and the payments are frequent and get worse with every iteration.
+Every change you make that breaks an untested function elsewhere, every hour you spend poring over code trying to work out what they last person to edit it was trying to achieve, is time from both your life and the pocket of whoever's paying for whatever you're working on.

+The final kind is the unhedged call option.
+This is the code you think you'll write once, and perhaps never touch again.
+Scripts which do something important but are only needed once a year.
+Small projects you hope to move on from.
+New features you're not sure about but which underpin something larger that you need to get to.
+Ignored deprecation warnings and outdated dependencies.
+You might never need to pay this back.
+You could be fine for _years_ without suffering the consequences of poor code and infrequent dependency updates.
+The market moves, however, and eventually you get unlucky.
+Perhaps a new technology you need is incompatible with parts of your codebase.
+Perhaps there's a known major security vulnerability in a library on which your entire application depends.

+Whatever it is, suddenly you have to do all the work that should have been done over time to keep these things cleaned up and up to date, but you have to do it _right now_.
+Before the next feature can go live.
+Perhaps before anyone notices you're vulnerable and steals your entire customer database.
+So you spec the work, and discover that your codebase has called in its option on that work, and the price is now six to twelve months of your entire team doing absolutely nothing else whatsoever.
+No features.
+No projects.
+Bugfixes galore because you might as well while the refactoring is going on, but nothing that feels 'productive'.
+How much do you spend on salaries for your dev team?
+The bad news is that not keeping up with your dependencies just cost you six figures, but the good news is that half of them will quit in disgust when they realise what you're asking them to do, so you can save half of it.

+Do the projects, accumulate the debt; there's no other way to do business.
+Just don't forget that one day, you will have to pay it down, and that will hurt a hell of a lot more if you haven't made either payments or a sinking fund.